 The following diagram depicts the relationships between Part 100-1 requirements, AC100-1 SMS elements, and the ICAO Annex 19 SMS Appendix 2 SMS framework.
 It will assist organisations with an overview of the safety management requirements and show where to find the acceptable means of compliance and guidance material in the AC that correspond to the rule requirements.

-It demonstrates how the Civil Aviation Authority's CAA's SMS elements are consistent with the ICAO SMS framework specified in Appendix 2 of Annex 19 Safety Management.
+It demonstrates how CAA's SMS elements are consistent with the ICAO SMS framework specified in Appendix 2 of Annex 19 Safety Management.

 Key to the colours used in the diagram: